How to Restore Original Timber Panels in a Mid-Century Modern Home

 Why Choose Us for Mid Century Timber Panel Restoration

-Our experience with mid century homes allows us to understand how these panels were originally installed and finished.
-We use methods that preserve grain, tone, and proportion while improving durability and appearance.
+My experience with mid-century homes helps me understand how these panels were installed, finished, and intended to feel within the room.
+I use methods that protect grain, tone, proportion, and original character while improving durability and appearance.

 Frequently Asked Questions